ClintH/ixfx/www/src/pages/en/demos/stateMachine.md

 machine.next();
 ```

-Rest the machine back to its initial state:
+Reset the machine back to its initial state:

 ```js
 machine.reset();